Misted-River/Python/README.md

 _Currently only supports windows_
 -> Unzip the folder and download the .exe file to run locally on your windows device

+## How to play
+ - Player controls Comet, a canine-like character using w,a,s,d keys
+ - Shift to speed Comet up
+ - Observe all objects in scene 1 (click and hold on them) to pass into scene 2 and the end of the path!
+ - (Scene 2 gameplay is under construction, but you can move around on the path to just look around so far)

 ## Features

 **Scene 1 Coding**